aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-troubleshoot1.0.md

 # Troubleshooting Neuron Runtime

-This document aims to provide more information on how to fix issues you might encounter while using the Neuron Runtime 1.1 or above.
+This document aims to provide more information on how to fix issues you might encounter while using the Neuron Runtime.
 For each issue we will provide an explanation of what happened and what can potentially correct the issue.
-For older versions of runtime(1.0.9592.0 and below) please see [runtime 1.0 troubleshooting](./nrt-troubleshoot1.0.md)).

 If you haven't read it already, please familiarize yourself with our [getting started](./nrt_start.md) documentation and usage examples.
 If your issue is still not resolved or you have a more nuanced problem, contact us via [issues](https://github.com/aws/aws-neuron-sdk/issues) posted to this repo, the [AWS Neuron developer forum](https://forums.aws.amazon.com/forum.jspa?forumID=355), or through AWS support.